iocfinc/100DaysOfML/Logs.md

 Now with the concept of how to apply matrix transforms in check, we now prove that matrix transforms are associative.
 A(BC) == (AB)C, remembering in college when I used to compute this, proving this was time consuming.
 But now, knowing that multiplication is simply the transformation of matrices, you can already tell that it should not matter how its computed as long as the order of transformation is the same its going to produce the same result. _Now obviously, the professor would not accept an essay form to a math question because LHS == RHS is always the way. :unamused:_

-#### Day 5: July 11, 2018
+## Day 5: July 11, 2018

 Setting up my Anaconda.
 Updated my MS VS code to 64-bit.
 Its the start of the nanodegree today.
 Immediately encountered an issue with Jupyter being blocked by the network settings.

 So now, I am able to get it to work.
 Yay :smile:.
 I am currently trying out a simple classifier with tensorflow.
 Encountered an issue with the tensorflow not installed by default in Anaconda.
 Made a mistake of following the installation guide in Tensorflow about adding tensorflow to anaconda.
 I added a new environment instead of adding tensorflow to the root environment :sigh:.
-I was not able to find a doc detailing how to install somthing on the root env.
+I was not able to find a doc detailing how to install something on the root env.
 I am guessing I have to do a pip install via gitbash or cmd prompt to the root folder and nobody got time for that.
 Actually was able to get the tensorflow module(?) added to the root environment via the anaconda gui.

 Anyway, I was able to move and try more examples for the pre-trained deep learning models in the nano-degree.
 Quite fun actually.
 The Deep-traffic simulator which was a neural net for self-driving cars was particularly fun.
 There is also a Flappy bird model which I have not yet tried.
 There are also recommended readings for the course.
 I am interested in getting the flappy bird model to work.
 I will definitely circle back to it.